Friday, 30 November 2018

 Wikipedia is perhaps the most popular reference site online, with millions of high quality articles available on virtually any topic.
 However, there are limits to what Wikipedia can offer.
 Here are 47 Wikipedia alternatives you can use to find information, research a paper, get quick answers, and much more.

-Thursday 29 November 2018
+Thursday, 29 November 2018

 The effects of high cholesterol on the body

-Cholesterol is a waxy substance found in your blood and in your cells.
+in your cells.
 Your liver makes most of the cholesterol in your body.
-The rest comes from foods you eat.
-Cholesterol travels in your blood bundled up in packets called lipoproteins.
+The rest

 Walk Above The Trees On A Canopy Walkway In Cape Town